 Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
 Include:

-\2018 undergraduate class: all students who started at your institution as first- time students and received a bachelor's degree between July

-2017 and June 30, 2018.

-\only loans made to students who borrowed while enrolled at your institution.
+- 2019 undergraduate class: all students who started at your institution as first-time - students and received a bachelor's degree between July 1, 2018 and June 30, 2019. - Only loans made to students who borrowed while enrolled at your institution. - · Co-signed loans.